a3chiang/BENG183/chipseq.md

 - Analyzing reads - **Map reads onto reference genome**

 > Upon computational analysis, ChIP sequencing yields peaks, which are genomic areas that, relative to the reference genome, are ChIP-specific, and thus are relevant binding sites between the target protein and DNA.
 This aids in eventually elucidating the interaction between proteins and DNA and the functions these interactions confer.
-> We give an overview of the workflow of ChIP sequencing and its experimental considerations, as well as discuss some of its current applications and propose future ones.
+> This section gives an overview of the workflow of ChIP sequencing and its experimental considerations, as well as discusses some of its current applications and propose future ones.

 ## 2.4.2 Biological Background<a name="242"></a>

 To better understand ChIP sequencing, some biological background on genomic features is provided to help clarify the significance of the technology:
-- DNA structure: Composed of double-helix strands wrapped around histones into chromatin, which are condensed into tightly-packed nucleosomes, which are subsequently folded into chromosomes.
+- **DNA structure**: Composed of double-helix strands wrapped around histones into chromatin, which are condensed into tightly-packed nucleosomes, which are subsequently folded into chromosomes.
-- Protein binding: Confers biological functions, including but not limited to replication, gene transcription and expression, gene splicing, etc.
+- **Protein binding**: Confers biological functions, including but not limited to replication, gene transcription and expression, gene splicing, etc.
-- Transcription factors: Proteins that bind to transcription binding sites in order to start gene transcription for gene expression
+- **Transcription factors**: Proteins that bind to transcription binding sites in order to start gene transcription for gene expression
-- Histone Modifications: Leads to different effects on transcription based on the combinations of modifications including phosphorylation, methylation, and acetylation.
+- **Histone Modifications**: Leads to different effects on transcription based on the combinations of modifications including phosphorylation, methylation, and acetylation.
-- Enhancers: Regulatory elements along the genome that alter gene expression; sequential proximity does not always imply physical proximity, as chromosomal structure is folded up rather than linear.
+- **Enhancers**: Regulatory elements along the genome that alter gene expression; sequential proximity does not always imply physical proximity, as chromosomal structure is folded up rather than linear.

 ## 2.4.3 ChIP Sequencing Process<a name="243"></a>

-#### 1) Specificity - What does _one, all, many_ mean<a name="2321"></a>
-‘1’, ‘Many’ and ‘All’ indicate how many loci are interrogated in a given experiment.
-For example, ‘1 versus All’ indicates that the experiment probes the interaction profile between 1 locus and all other potential loci in the genome.
-‘All versus All’ means that one can detect the interaction profiles of all loci, genome-wide, and their interactions with all other genomic loci [1].

-These kind of specificity is determined by the primer when people use **specific primers** before PCR.
+A more detailed look at the workflow and the associated experimental considerations of the ChIP Sequencing process is provided:

+#### 1) Workflow<a name="2431"></a>
+A. DNA-binding proteins are crosslinked to DNA with formaldehyde in vivo.
+When a double strand break is made, a large number of proteins, including those involved with chromatin remodeling, cell cycle arrest, mismatch repair, etc., associate with the break.<br>
+B. Isolate the chromatin.<br>
+C. Shear DNA along with bound proteins into small fragments.<br>
+D. Bind antibodies specific to the DNA-binding protein to isolate the complex by precipitation.<br>
+E. Reverse the cross-linking to release the DNA and digest the proteins.<br>
+F. Use PCR to amplify specific DNA sequences to see if they were precipitated with the antibody.The DNA can be analyzed using conventional or real time PCR.<br>
+G. Sequence and map fragments to a reference genome.
+The size range of the sonicated DNA can be checked by reversing the crosslinks of the non-immunoprecipitated samples, treating with RNase, and running those fragments on agarose gel.

-#### 2) Through-put and resolution<a name="2322"></a>
+#### 2) Experimental Considerations<a name="2432"></a>
-Hi-C techniques has the highest through-put (billion reads per sample) but suffering of a relative low resolution of 0.1-1Mb.
-However, the other methods usually have a higher resolution  around 1kb.
-For more details one can refer to table2 in [2].

-## 2.3.3 Hi-C<a name="233"></a>
+Cell harvesting must be done with care and due diligence to ensure best results.
+Samples must then be prepared for optimal size of fragments and chromatin accessibility.
+Degree of crosslinking can be adjusted by altering the incubation time with formaldehyde.
+When it comes to sequencing, the average depth of sequencing coverage must be considered, along with the quality of reads.
+The accuracy of variant calling is affected by sequence quality, uniformity of coverage and the threshold of false-discovery rate.
+PCR signal normalization for optimal signal-to-noise ratio must also be considered.
+When mapping reads, the library complexity and signal-to-noise ratio need to be taken into account.

+## 2.4.4 Computational Analysis<a name="244"></a>
 Hi-C is the highest through-put version of 3C-derived technologies.
 Due to the decreasing cost of 2nd generation sequencing, hi-c is widely used.

 The principle of Hi-C can be illustrated as: